 Recreational shooting closures exist in this area.
 Hunting is allowed in accordance with regulations set by the Colorado Parks & Wildlife.
 Click here for more information.

-Because of the area's high elevation, motor vehicle access to Brainard Lake is limited to summer months.
-Opening and closing dates vary each year (approximately mid-June through mid-October.)When the gate at the entrance to this area is closed, park at the Brainard Gateway Trailhead.
+Because of the area's high elevation, motor vehicle access to Brainard Lake is not available year round.
+Opening and closing dates vary each year (approximately mid-June through mid-October.)When the gate is closed, park at the Brainard Gateway Trailhead.
 For current information on road openings and closures, check the Road Status Table.

 Welcome to the Canyon Lakes Ranger District!
 Located in north-central Colorado, the Canyon Lakes Ranger District of the Roosevelt National Forest encompasses approximately 650,000 acres, mostly in Larimer County.
 The Canyon Lakes Ranger District offers visitors a variety of recreation opportunities throughout the year, and also provides for traditional uses, such as permits for firewood gathering and grazing.
 We are home to four wilderness areas, three national recreation trails, two historic districts, and Colorado’s only Wild and Scenic River.
 State Highways 34, 36 and 14 allow for easy access to one of our many hiking trails, campgrounds, four-wheel drive roads, and lakes and streams.
 Stop by our office in Fort Collins and we’ll be glad to help you discover the many great reasons to visit your national forest.